Characterization of two distant double-slits by chaotic light second-order interference: Discussion

 with

 where $d_j=x_{2_j}- x_{1_j}$ is the center-to-center separation between the slits in each mask, and $\bar{X}_j=(x_{1_j}+ x_{2_j})/2$ is the center of each mask.
-The phase of Eq.~(\ref{phi}) is at the core of our remote sensing scheme.
+The phase of Eq.~(\ref{phi}) is at the core of our remote sensing experiment.

 In fact, the experimental results reported in Fig.~\ref{fig:mask} are related with the first term of the phase defined in Eq.~(\ref{phi}), and correspond to the situation in which both the mask $C$ and the detectors are kept fixed, while the mask $T$ is moved in the transverse plane.
-The results of Eq.~(\ref{eq:Delta12_phi}) and ~(\ref{phi}) thus formally demonstrate the observed sensitivity of the intensity fluctuation correlation measurement to the relative positions of the double-slit masks.
+The results of Eq.~(\ref{eq:Delta12_phi}) and ~(\ref{phi}) thus formally demonstrate the observed sensitivity of the intensity fluctuation correlation measurement to the relative positions of the double-slit masks \cite{cassano}.

 The results shown in Fig.~\ref{fig:xCxT}a) are instead related with the last term of the phase given in Eq.~(\ref{phi}).
-On one hand, based on Eq.~(\ref{eq:Delta12_phi}) and ~(\ref{phi}), by scanning $x_C=\pm x_T$ one can foresee the observed spatial beating effect, namely, fringes with a periodicity determined by the combination of the center-to-center distances characterizing the remote masks ($d_T \mp d_C$).
+On one hand, based on Eq.~(\ref{eq:Delta12_phi}) and ~(\ref{phi}), by scanning $x_C=\pm x_T$ one can foresee the observed spatial beating effect, namely, fringes with a periodicity determined by the combination of the center-to-center distances characterizing the remote masks ($d_T \mp d_C$) \cite{cassano}.
 On the other hand, Eqs.~(\ref{eq:Delta12_phi})-(\ref{phi}) indicate the possibility of retrieving, at second-order, the standard Young-type interference pattern associated with each double-slit mask; the pattern can be obtained by scanning only one detector along the transverse direction $x_j$ (with $j=C,T$), and is centered in $x_{i}=x_{j} d_{j}/d_{i}$, with $i,j=C,T$ and $i \neq j$.
 This formally demonstrates the sensitivity of the intensity fluctuation correlation measurement to the spatial structure of both double-slit masks.
 Interestingly, the scheme is feasible at arbitrary distances between the masks, since it only requires the chaotic source to be placed at the same optical distance from each mask.

+In summary, the sensing technique implemented here enables retrieving information about the spatial structure and position of distant masks despite the absence of first order coherence.
+When first order interference exists, the information about the two masks may be encoded in the second order interference resulting from all four pairs of paths\cite{footnote2}; however, decoding the relevant information from the measured correlation is not trivial in such situations and will be studied elsewhere.